Table of Contents

 Respond.io also supports the following providers if you have an account with them and wish to keep your phone number.

-Unlike WhatsApp Cloud API and 360dialog, these providers charge per-message markup fees in addition to subscription fees and the standard WhatsApp charges.
+Unlike WhatsApp Business API (respond.io WhatsApp BSP) and WhatsApp Cloud API, some of these providers charge per-message markup fees in addition to subscription fees and the standard WhatsApp charges.

 Starting Conversations Over WhatsApp